WWE

 Where Are You on Day Eight?

-That personal history is exactly why Heyman doesn't just send a text and move on.
-He calls Breakker every single day — and he had sharp words for the culture of performative support that typically surrounds injured athletes.
+Paul Heyman said he calls Breakker every single day — and he had sharp words for the culture of performative support that typically surrounds injured athletes.

 The message he delivers each time is simple but intentional: